 Ornament Night: A Jolly Holiday Tradition

-In my family, we've always had a fun holiday tradition.
-We always spend one evening together making Christmas ornaments with the whole family.
-Sometimes it can be challenging to come up with ornaments easy enough for the little kids.
+In my family, we've always had a fun holiday tradition—we always spend one evening together making Christmas ornaments with the whole family.
+Sometimes it can be challenging to come up with ornaments easy enough for the little kids to make.

 Now I'm carrying this wonderful tradition forward with my grandchildren.
 This year we made these super easy and fun clothespin reindeer Christmas ornaments.
 It's such a simple craft project that even very young kids can do it.

 - Googly-eyes also add a lot to them.
-I like , they give the reindeer some added personality. the ones with the eyelashes
+I like the ones with the eyelashes, as they give the reindeer some added personality.

 - Artificial flowers and greenery

 Use anything else you can think of that will add to their charm.
 The only limit is your imagination.
 I find it amazing the ideas kid will come up with!